axonivy-market/portal/Documentation/PortalDeveloperGuide/source/iframe/index.rst

-.. _iframe:
+.. _iframe-in-portal:

 IFrame in Portal
 ****************

+Do you want to decouple your project and Portal when start a task to reduce your migration effort?
+If the answer is yes, this chapter will help you.

-Since Portal 8, we introduce new feature that a process/task could be started inside IFrame.
-It helps separate Portal styles and your project's style in order to reduce migration effort.
+Since Portal 8, we introduce new feature that a process/task could be started inside IFrame, means that you can feel free to design your html dialog independent from Portal, it is rendered inside IFrame in order to reduce migration effort.

-.. _configuration:
+.. _iframe-configuration:

 How to configure
 ================